 In 2012, 52,934 burglaries were reported in Arizona.
 Even if you don’t think that will happen to you, you can’t forget about other potential incidents like fires or storm damage that can ruin your things.

 Of the 36% renters in the Grand Canyon State, only 31 percent of them will get rental property insurance.
 Since Arizona renters pay an average of $877 a month for a two-bedroom apartment, what’s a little more for a relatively cheap renters insurance plan?
+Ask a local insurance agent about the average renters insurance quote.

 Save Big with Discounts